vinhta1/Obsidian-Repository/SCCoM/Jukebox.md

 *"\[Songs that] could be applied specifically to Icarus's and Jerri's relationship with the whole lucifer and archangel dichotomy or other general emotional situations"*
 - [Vera Lynn - We'll Meet Again](https://youtu.be/HsM_VmN6ytk?si=eSazsLC-cTzNfXrN)
 	- That old-timey vintage jazz sound.
 Fallout, Watchmen.
+> [!question]- Spoiler
-	- Maybe a moment between Jerri, Icarus, and Nero, before they walk away from each other.
+> Maybe a moment between Jerri, Icarus, and Nero, before they walk away from each other.
 - [Emma Blackery - Icarus](https://youtu.be/TklEhgZql4Q?si=4KmJmtczHhuSPkjK)
 	- Feels like a credits song after Jerri and Icarus has had a heart to heart, but Icarus isn't listening.
 - [ayokay - Don't Wanna Be Your Friend ft.
 Katie Pearlman](https://youtu.be/yNIzCtbshn0?si=FLg-n1pjBvEsFAmy)